prometheus-operator/poctl/Documentation/commands/analyze/index.md

 Alertmanager condifuration needs to be provided, either:

-* As a Kubernetes secret provided by the user, that needs to ensure the data is stored in a file called alertmanager.yaml;
+* As a Kubernetes secret provided by the user, that needs to ensure the data is stored in a file called alertmanager.yaml
-* The Operator will provide a default generated Kubernetes secret to use;
+* The Operator will provide a default generated Kubernetes secret to use
-* Via the AlertmanagerConfig CRDs (Custom Resource Definitions), that should be matched by a Namespace selector in a given namespace, a ConfigSelector or the ConfigSelector Name.
+* Via the AlertmanagerConfig CRDs (Custom Resource Definitions), that should be matched by a Namespace selector in a given namespace, a ConfigSelector or the ConfigSelector Name